DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/ColorSystems.md

 ---
 *property* HEXA.**r**
 - The property `r` holds the **RED** value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
-The rounding function depends on the [[AthenaColor InitClass#^roundUp|init.roundUp]] property.
+The rounding function depends on the [[InitClass#^roundUp|init.roundUp]] property.

 ---
 *property* HEXA.**g**
 - The property `g` holds the **GREEN** value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
-The rounding function depends on the [[AthenaColor InitClass#^roundUp|init.roundUp]] property.
+The rounding function depends on the [[InitClass#^roundUp|init.roundUp]] property.

 ---
 *property* HEXA.**b**
 - The property `r` holds the **BLUE** value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
-The rounding function depends on the [[AthenaColor InitClass#^roundUp|init.roundUp]] property.
+The rounding function depends on the [[InitClass#^roundUp|init.roundUp]] property.

 ---
 *property* HEXA.**a**
 - The property `a` holds the **TRANSPARENCY** value.
 The property accepts an integer or a float value, but float values will always be rounded back to an integer.
-The rounding function depends on the [[AthenaColor InitClass#^roundUp|init.roundUp]] property.
+The rounding function depends on the [[InitClass#^roundUp|init.roundUp]] property.

 ---
 *method* HEXA.**export()**